Observables in Quantum Mechanics and the Importance of Self-adjointness: Basic ideas and results on SA operators

-We shall now proceed with the method of von Neumann to analyze the operator $H$ defined with the domain $D(H)$.
-In order to find the deficiency indices, we have to find square integrable solutions of the equations
+Let us now go back to our Hamiltonian defined on a domain $D(H)$ and proceed with the method of von Neumann.
+First, we need to find the deficiency indices.
+In order to do so, we have to find square integrable solutions of the equations